Adityacheeze/devTinder-backend/ReadMe.md

   - Install Mongoose
   - Connect to database and then start your application
   - Creating UserSchema & UserModel
-  - created POST signup API to add data to database
+  - Created POST signup API to add data to database

 ### Connecting to Database via Mongoose
   ```